melonaster3/Jungle-Project/README.md

 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server

+## App Features

+    - Users are able to add product items to their cart
+    - Users are able to buy items using the stripe payment
+    - Users can browse either all the categories or specific categories of plants
+    - Users can sign up with email, name and password and also sign in using their email and password
+    - When logged in, admin can add, delete prdocuts and access admin endpoints
+    - When an order is completed, an automated email recipet will be sent
+    - Testing done with Rspec and Cypress
 ## Database

 If Rails is complaining about authentication to the database, uncomment the user and password fields from `config/database.yml` in the development and test sections, and replace if necessary the user and password `development` to an existing database user.